Your artist bio, which we call a signature story here at Cyber PR, is one of the most important aspects of your brand.

 You want to share something painful, revealing, funny, or interesting.
 What you share may not be music related, but it needs to tie into why you make music.

-Step One – The Intro: Where Does Your Bio First Take Your Reader?
+Step 1 – The Intro: Where Does Your Bio First Take Your Reader?

 Does the introduction (the first few lines) bring a potential fan in?
 Is it interesting?
-Try not to use typical intros like “the (name of band) started playing music together in 2012”, or “John Smith always knew he wanted to make music”, or “at the young age of 5, Sally started playing the piano”… While true, these statements are not exactly gripping.
+Try not to use typical intros like “the (name of band) started playing music together in 2014”, or “John Smith always knew he wanted to make music”, or “at the young age of 5, Sally started playing the piano”… While true, these statements are not exactly gripping.
+Also, make sure your pitch is located somewhere within the first few lines so people can get an immediate idea of what you are all about, who you sound like and what genres you play.

-Step Two – Circle All The Clichés Or Words That Could Be More Descriptive Or Powerful
+Step 2 – Circle All The Clichés Or Words That Could Be More Descriptive Or Powerful

 Are there cliché words you could avoid?
 For instance, classic artist bio mistake words such as “unique,” “melodic,” “soaring harmonies”, “bombastic beats,” “lyrical flow,” etc.?
 Everyone thinks their music is unique and melodic.
 Spend some time really thinking about what makes your music special.
 There are over a million words in the English language – choose the ones that describe your music wisely.